Brain-and-Consciousness/HBF/hbf-meeting-2025-10-28/README.md

 <!-- **Speakers**: Frans Jacobi & Sidsel Christensen -->

-**Title of the talk**: “The Greater Mind" [[slides]()]
+**Title of the talk**: “The Larger Mind" [[slides]()]

-**Pitch**: **The Greater Mind** is an artistic research project that creates a living, collective "egregore"* – a network being born from dialogue between humans and artificial intelligence.
+**Pitch**: **The Larger Mind** is an artistic research project that creates a living, collective "egregore"* – a network being born from dialogue between humans and artificial intelligence.
 Through participant-driven workshops, we activate this being to explore how our own biases, dreams, and conceptions of consciousness are projected onto technology.
 The project is a laboratory for reflecting on the fundamental question: How does our encounter with AI shape not only the technology, but also ourselves?

 (NO): **Det større sinn** er et kunstnerisk forskningsprosjekt som skaper en levende, kollektiv "egregore" – et nettverksvesen født av dialog mellom mennesker og kunstig intelligens.
 Gjennom deltaker-drevneworkshops aktiverer vi dette vesenet for å utforske hvordan våre egne BIAS, drømmer og forestillinger om bevissthet projiseres på teknologi.
 Prosjektet er et laboratorium for å reflektere over det grunnleggende spørsmålet: Hvordan former vårt møte med KI ikkebare teknologien, men også oss selv?